mejiaj/govcon-sandbox/README.md

 > **Important**
 > As you add and modify components you should _always_ be testing for accessibility.

 Exercises below are to help users understand the different ways you can use the U.S. Web Design System.

-Exercises are in sequential order.
+They are in sequential order.
 If you get stuck you can move to the next branch.

 Some exercises use liquid template logic for convenience.
 This allows you to focus on USWDS as much as possible.